-In 2018 for the first time NSW and Victorian Interschools Multiclass participants will qualify to attend the National Interschools at Perisher on Saturday the 8th of September.
+2020 will also be the third year NSW and Victorian Interschools Multiclass participants will qualify to attend the National Interschools at Perisher on Friday the 12th of September.

-The Aims of the event are as follows
+The key objectives of the event are to:

-- Offer a Multiclass Snowsports event for all Primary and Secondary aged students with a physical or intellectual impairment and, through inclusion as part of the mainstream Interschools event, promote acceptance for all and foster understanding and respect within the wider community
+- Offer a Multiclass Snowsports event for young people with a physical or intellectual impairment and, through inclusion as part of the mainstream Interschools event, promote acceptance for all and foster understanding and respect within the wider community

 - Develop a greater sense of opportunity and inclusion for all within the Alpine community through a common love of skiing / boarding and achieve respect and recognition from their peers and the wider community.